 The same goes for choosing your own doctor - private hospital cover does give you the option, but it all depends on whether your doctor is available and works at your local public hospital.
 Depending on your condition, the doctor who treats you at a public hospital might even be the same one you’d have chosen as a private patient.
-In these cases, it’s often just as easy (if not easier!) to be admitted as a public patient.
+In these cases, it’s often just as easy (if not easier and far cheaper!) to be admitted as a public patient.

 It’s important to keep in mind that any restrictions or exclusions on your cover still apply if you’re admitted as a private patient in a public hospital.